Konsolkongen/PC-Engine-mini-rapid-fire-mod/README.md

 https://github.com/Konsolkongen/PC-Engine-mini-rapid-fire-mod/blob/master/pictures/insides2.jpg

 Take care when removing the front artwork from the controller.
-Make sure you have the right tools needed so you don't suff the plastic or bend the artwork.
+Make sure you have the right tools needed so you don't scratch the plastic or bend the artwork.
 ![PCE controller front removal](/pictures/front_removal.jpg)

 Sand the LEDs flat and cut out a tight fit, so they sit flush against the front.
 If done right you won't be able to see or feel them once reassembled.